ktomk/pipelines/doc/DEVELOPMENT.md

     4. [PHP-CS-Fixer][PHP-CS-FIXER] is used in `pipelines` to control the code style, so relatively central in the CI pipeline.
        Unfortunately, it does (did) not cover all the PHP versions that `pipelines` supports.
-Especially with PHP 8.1 it refuses to install with composer.
-This requires to fake the PHP version (e.g. as 7.4.99) or to use the `--ignore-platform-reqs` - or more precisely `--ignore-platform-req=php` - option of composer to install with PHP 8.1.
+Especially with PHP 8.1, it refuses to install with Composer.
+This requires faking the PHP version (e.g. as 7.4.99) or to use the `--ignore-platform-reqs` - or more precisely `--ignore-platform-req=php` - option of composer to install with PHP 8.1.
     5. Xdebug 3 is required for PHP 8 and in tests for all PHP versions it supports.
-It is somewhat new, segfaults may have been spotted in CI runs (local, on Scrutinizer).
+It is somewhat new; segfaults may have been spotted in CI runs (local, on Scrutinizer).
 Check the version, and then an upgrade.
-Pipelines uses Xdebug in development for code-coverage and step-debugging.
-See
-       _Xdebug 3 Support_ above.
+       Pipelines make use of Xdebug in development for code-coverage and step-debugging.
+See _Xdebug 3 Support_ above.
     6. Xdebug 3 support for PHP 7.2 is limited to security support.
-Same applies to Xdebug 2.9 for PHP 7.2.
+The same applies to Xdebug 2.9 for PHP 7.2.
 No other Xdebug version next to 3.0 or 2.9 is supported at all for PHP 7.2.
 See _Xdebug 3 Support_ above.
-Currently the test-suite does not work for PHP 7.2 and Xdebug 3 running on Phpunit 7.
+Currently, the test-suite does not work for PHP 7.2 and Xdebug 3 running on Phpunit 7.

 ## PHP Version and Reproducible PHAR Build